-The FDA envisions an app that will connect anyone experiencing an opioid overdose with the closest supply of naloxone, a reversal drug.
+The contest was aimed at creating easier ways to connect anyone experiencing an opioid overdose with the closest supply of naloxone, a reversal drug.

 Naloxone counteracts the effects of heroin, some addictive painkillers and the synthetic opioid fentanyl and is available at pharmacies with a prescription.
 It is often carried by medical and law enforcement first responders in most states as well as at-risk opioid users and family members.
 The app is intended to alert these antidote carriers when someone overdoses.

-"Minutes matter in overdoses," Lurie said.
+“Minutes matter in overdoses,” said Dr. Peter Lurie, FDA associate commissioner.
 Often, overdose deaths happen not because of a lack of naloxone but because of a lack of access.

-"With a dramatic increase in the number of opioid overdose deaths in the US, there's a vital need to harness the power of new technologies to quickly and effectively link individuals experiencing an overdose ... with someone who carries and can administer the life-saving medication," FDA Commissioner Dr. Robert Califf said in the announcement
+“With a dramatic increase in the number of opioid overdose deaths in the US, there’s a vital need to harness the power of new technologies to quickly and effectively link individuals experiencing an overdose … with someone who carries and can administer the life-saving medication,” FDA Commissioner Dr. Robert Califf said in announcing the contest in September.

 “We want to ensure naloxone is being used as efficiently as possible,” Lurie said.
 “Overdoses usually happen within a community, and we need to take advantage of the people nearby who are carrying the antidote.
 The goal for the app is to give supply to the demand.”